How often do you need to update your resume?

 Always update your resume when you start a new job (to keep it current).
 Even if you’ve been in the same job for several years, updating your resume annually is a good idea.
 Your responsibilities may have changed, or you may have taken a class or gotten a certification.
 Your resume should reflect these changes.

-Instead of rewriting your resume from the ground up, follow these simple steps and update the file you already have.
+Instead of rewriting your resume from the ground up, follow these five simple steps and update the file you already have (full details below).